 Hamdi Ahmed, a teacher in north London (UK), designed this poster for her classroom.
 The inner ring displays specifically mathematical habits of mind, while the outer ring shows more general habits of mind that are developed through inquiry.
 Hamdi focuses on one of the habits in each of her Inquiry Maths lessons.
 She says that one of the most important is the management of impulsivity.
 When students notice something in a prompt, they often want to dive in and explore without first thinking of the best way to inquire.

-We welcome feedback about the Inquiry Maths model and using the prompts in classroom practice.
+We welcome feedback from teachers who use Inquiry Maths prompts in the classroom.
 Contact Inquiry Maths

 The first five prompts on the Inquiry Maths website were developed with the assistance of a Teacher Fellowship from the Gatsby Charitable Foundation in 2004-05.